Stephen Taber

-Stephen Taber (March 7, 1821 – April 23, 1886) was a farmer and businessman from New York.
-A Democrat, he was most notable for his service as a U.S. Representative from 1865 to 1869.
+Stephen Taber (March 7, 1821 – April 23, 1886) was an American farmer, businessman, and politician from New York.
+A Democrat, he served in the New York State Assembly from 1860 to 1861 and as a U.S. Representative from 1865 to 1869.

 Biography

 Taber was born in Dover, New York on March 7, 1821, the son of Thomas Taber II and Phebe (Titus) Taber.
-He was educated in Dover and Poughkeepsie, moved to Queens, New York and engaged in farming and business.
+He was educated in Dover and Poughkeepsie, then moved to Queens, New York, where he engaged in farming and business.

 In addition to farming, Taber assisted in organizing the Long Island North Shore Transportation Company in 1861 and served as its president for several years.
 He was also a director of the Long Island Rail Road.
 After moving to Roslyn, New York, he became the first president of the Roslyn Savings Bank in 1876.
 Taber also helped establish a steamboat route between Roslyn and New York City.
 As a booster of Roslyn's local economy, Taber took steps to make the village a tourist attraction, including constructing an observation tower and picnic area at the top of Harbor Hill, where Clarence Hungerford Mackay later constructed a mansion.

 Political career

-A Democrat, Taber was a member of the New York State Assembly (Queens Co., 1st D.) in 1860 and 1861.
+A Democrat, Taber was a member of the New York State Assembly (Queens County, 1st District) in 1860 and 1861.

-Congress

-In 1864 he was elected to the United States House of Representatives.
-He was reelected in 1866, and served in the 39th and 40th Congresses (March 4, 1865 – March 3, 1869).
+In 1864, he was elected to the United States House of Representatives.
+He was re-elected in 1866 and served in the 39th and 40th Congresses (March 4, 1865 – March 3, 1869).